What is 4PL? And Why Might it Just Save Logistics?

 It can be easy to confuse 3PL and 4PL, as they both provide services that scale on the traditional models of logistics.
 However, the two are quite different.

-While 3PL and 2PL companies own their own assets like warehouses and transportation fleets, they can be limited in their services by these same assets.
+3PL and 2PL companies own their own assets like warehouses and transportation fleets while 4PLs find these assets for other companies.

-But what if customs costs for shipping to that particular port in Germany skyrocket?
-Clients working with this particular 3PL would be forced to either take on the increased costs or go back to the drawing board and find a new logistics provider altogether.
+But what if customs costs for shipping to that port in Germany skyrocket?
+Clients working with this 3PL provider would be forced to either take on the increased costs or go back to the drawing board and find a new logistics provider altogether.

 Even worse, clients may not even hear about the situation until the goods have been shipped to the other port.
 That can quickly turn into severe delays and risk upsetting customers.